Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 ## Linking Channels

-1. The box you're interested in is called "ChatChannelLinks".
+1. The box you're interested in is called "Chat Channel Links" and it is located in the subcategory "Feeds".
 Click on the three dots next to the box saying "(Collection)".
 This may be hidden until you mouse over it.

 ![Opening Collection Window](images/configuration/channellinking/1.png)